 Financial position and prospects procedures

-- Ensure that the procedures for establishing and reporting the company’s financial position and prospects are appropriate for a public company.
-This includes matters such as financial reporting systems, management accounts, budgeting, forecasting, board procedures and board reports, and reporting timetable.
+- Ensure that the procedures for establishing and reporting the company’s financial position and prospects are appropriate for a public company

-- Ensure that the management team is functionally complete and ensure a succession plan is in place in case key directors or members of the management team leave.
+- Ensure that the management team is functionally complete and a succession plan is in place for key directors and members of the management team

-- Ensure that the finance team is suitably resourced to deal with the IPO process and the reporting timetable of a public company.
-Consider appointing a specific project manager for the IPO.
+- Ensure that the finance team is suitably resourced.
+The finance function will need to deal with the IPO process and the reporting timetable of a public company